Managing anxiety: What’s happening and what can I do to help myself?

 If one or more senses aren’t available to you it’s fine to swap them out.

 Another technique might be slowly noticing every tiny detail of your surrounding left to right, up and down.
-Be deliberately slow and almost pedantic with it.
-It signals to your brain and busy that not only are you safe (no need for hypervigilance) but you’re so safe that you’re bored with time to notice all the trivial things.
+Be deliberately slow and detailed with it.
+It signals to your brain and body that you are safe (no need for hypervigilance).
+In fact, you’re so safe you have time to notice all the trivial things.

 This approach utilises the tension and priming of the muscles providing relief and movement.